-The Conference is organized by Banff International Conferences on Behavioural Science, a nonprofit organization and this conference is co-sponsored by PREVNet and the Institute for the Reduction of Youth Violence (Simon Fraser University).
+The Conference is organized by Banff International Conferences on Behavioural Science, a nonprofit organization and this conference is co-sponsored by NeuroDevNet and the Sinneave Foundation.

 |Robert J. McMahon (Co-Chair)||Simon Fraser University; Child & Family Research Institute|

 |Dan Goldowitz (Co-Chair)||NeuroDevNet, the University of British Columbia, and Child & Family Research Institute|

 Purpose of the Banff International Conferences

 To provide a forum where researchers, practitioners and policy makers can interact to discuss contemporary practice and research.

 Please note that our conference has been approved by the Canadian Psychological Association to provide Continuing Education credits.
 Attendance at each workshop will provide 3 CE credits.

 The Banff Conferences have pioneered the ‘conference of colleagues’ format for professional and scientific meetings.
 Registration is limited and the program is designed for both formal and informal interactions among all participants.
 Plenary sessions and workshops are presented by individuals renowned for the excellence of their applied acumen or research.
 Conversation hours, poster session, banquet, cash bars, sightseeing expeditions, and cross-country and downhill ski trips provide the opportunity to interact with colleagues in a relaxed and friendly atmosphere.